PositiveSumData/NationalOralHealthDataPortal/Data/InsureKidsNow/README.md

 CMS does not have a recommended citation listed on their website.
 The IKN database was provided to Positive Sum without requiring a data use agreement.

+CMS provided the extract to our project in March, 2020.

 ## Data Structure

 The IKN database was emailed to Positive Sum as a pipe-delimited text file.
 The file included the 27 fields that states may submit to the IKN Data Management System: